dead flowers in a vase.

 of Valentine’s Day?

 The majority are shipped over from Africa, which has a big carbon impact.
-In the three weeks before Valentine’s Day flower deliveries create around 360,000 tonnes of CO2 emissions.
+In the three weeks before Valentine’s Day flower deliveries create around 360,000 tonnes of CO2 emissions (Sustain).
 Storing and transporting them in refrigerated trucks produces more carbon emissions too.
 Switching to locally grown flowers can help reduce this amount.

 How long does it take for Valentine’s Day